NewPath-Consulting/Wild-Apricot-Press/README.md

 NewPath WildApricot Press enables WordPress websites to support the WildApricot membership management system.

+== Description ==

+WordPress is the world’s most popular website builder.
+WildApricot is the #1 rated membership management software.
+Now, your organization can seamlessly combine the best of both with NewPath WildApricot Press plugin.

+NewPath WildApricot Press and our custom theme library enables you to build and manage your own full-featured website using just your web browser—without having to learn how to code.
+In fact, if you’ve ever used a layout editor like Microsoft Word or PowerPoint, you’ll be right at home with the WildApricot Press blocks in the WordPress Block Editor.
+Enjoy the elegance, diversity of plugins and unparalleled versatility of WordPress with the user-friendliness power of WildApricot Membership Management software.
+Build faster, customize more and lower the learning curve to produce the high-quality membership websites your members deserve.

 # Administrator's Guide

 ## Installing and Configuring the WAP Plugin